Creating custom language plugins

 you add a code block using this plugin (or language), it will just display

-, but it will not do any data processing.
+"Hello from merger!", but it will not do any data processing.
 I call the

 tool “Merger” because it lets you merge data frames.